Smart Cities

 “Corporatization”: Dominance of the Private Sector

-Smart cities present an enormous market opportunity for the private sector — one study estimates the smart city market will be worth $2.75 trillion by 2023, sparking fears of the “corporatization of city governance.”
-Large IT, telecommunication and energy-management companies such as Huawei, Alibaba, Tencent, Baidu, Cisco, Google, Schneider Electric, IBM and Microsoft are the driving forces behind many initiatives for smart cities.
-As Sara Degli-Esposti, an Honorary Research Fellow at Coventry University, explains: “We can’t understand smart cities without talking of digital giants’ business models… These corporations are already global entities that largely escape governmental oversight.
+Smart cities present an enormous market opportunity for the private sector, sparking fears of the “corporatization of city governance.”
+Large IT, telecommunication, and energy-management companies such as Huawei, Alibaba, Tencent, Baidu, Cisco, Google, Schneider Electric, IBM, and Microsoft are the driving forces behind the technology for smart-city initiatives.
+As Sara Degli-Esposti, an honorary research fellow at Coventry University, explained: “We can’t understand smart cities without talking of digital giants’ business models…These corporations are already global entities that largely escape governmental oversight.
 What level of control do local governments expect to exercise over these players?”

-The important role thereby afforded international private companies in municipal governance raises sovereignty concerns for governments, along with the privacy concerns for citizens cited above.
+The important role thereby afforded to international private companies in municipal governance raises sovereignty concerns for governments, along with the privacy concerns for citizens cited above.
 In addition, reliance on private- sector software and systems can create a condition of business lock-in (when it becomes too expensive to switch to another business supplier).
-Business lock-in can get worse over time: as more services are added to a network, the cost of moving to a new system becomes prohibitive.
+Business lock-in can get worse over time: as more services are added to a network, the cost of moving to a new system becomes even more prohibitive.

 Security Risks